TaTo30/vue-pdf/docs/guide/events.md

 ### form-radio

-`form-radio` emitted when user changes a radio field.
+`form-radio` emitted when the user changes a radio field.

 ```json
 {